bfreuden/salt-cheat-sheet/README.md

 A Jinja template contains variables and/or expressions, which get replaced with values when a template is rendered; and tags, which control the logic of the template.
 The template syntax is heavily inspired by Django and Python.

-Within Salt, the Jinja engine will operate on grain and/or pillar data
+Within Salt, the Jinja engine will operate on grain and/or pillar data.

 ## Jinja pillars

-Here is a example pillar that is defining the name of apache package depending on grains:
+Here is a */srv/pillar/pkgs.sls* pillar that is defining the name of packages depending on the grains data:

 ```HTML+Django
 ---